The PLAY Project’s One-Day

 Our Teaching PLAY Workshop is both engaging and interactive.
 The workshop provides several videos to demonstrate the impact of Teaching PLAY and practical examples of how Teaching PLAY can be used throughout all activities within the classroom setting.
 Attendees will leave this training with strategies to implement right away.

-Course Instructors and Disclosures (click for bios):
+Workshop Instructor and Disclosures (click for bio):

 Katie Scott, MS, LISW receives a salary from The PLAY Project where she is the Executive Director and Training Director.
 Katie Scott has no relevant non-financial relationships to disclose